Whenever a new application is added to a network, we must answer the question of authentication of its users.

-User DN: this constructs the username when logging into LDAP,
+- User DN: this constructs the username when logging

 With these settings, your users can now authenticate through their active directory account.
 However, since they do not have any rights at the moment, the login page will return an error, this is normal, we will take care of that in the next step.

 The documentation is not very clear on this point because we are on the border between two systems: